michalroots/michalroots.github.io/_posts/2021-10-18-last-night-in-lisbon.md

 ---
 layout: post
-title: Last Night In Lizbon
+title: Last Night In Lisbon
 description: Facing the Dark in the city of Light.
 image:
 tags: [letters]